namnguyen02/bank-debt/app/api/nguoi_than_khach_hang/api_docs.md

 - 500 Internal Server Error: When database query fails
 - 200 OK: No error
 - Returns JSON object with:
-  - count (number): Total number of employee records
+  - count (number): Total number of customer's relatives records
   - next (string|null): Next page URL (null if no more pages)
   - previous (string|null): Previous page URL (null if no previous page)
-  - results (array): Array of employee objects sorted by IDKhachHang
+  - results (array): Array of customer's relatives objects sorted by id

 **Example**